Amended and Approved by the Board of Directors

 - Members must not teach in courses or learning sessions sponsored by subspecialty societies or any other organizations that are based on ABIM’s Self-Assessment of Medical Knowledge modules.
 This does not apply to speaking about the general, publicly disclosed requirements of ABIM's Certification or Maintenance of Certification programs as a part of these courses or learning sessions, or in any other setting.

 - Members must identify their role with ABIM when participating in all permissible educational activities and affirm to participants that they are adhering to the same Pledge of Honesty that applies to all ABIM candidates and diplomates (i.e., they will not share ABIM secure examination questions or confidential content).
-Examples of disclosure language that complies with this guideline (pdf).
+Examples of disclosure language that complies with this guidelines are illustrated in the samples below.

 - Members must not use or allow others to use their ABIM affiliations for advertising or promoting any particular educational program or publication.